DHTMLGoodies/ludoDB/README.md

 	$person->commit();
 	?>

-Will update lastname in db for person with id=1
+Output all Person details as JSON:

 	<?php
 	echo $person; // Call the __toString() method of Person ?>

-will output person data in JSON format.

-You can also configure the database in json files:
+You can also configure data models using JSON:

 ###Example: Creating a model using external JSON file: